Lab Techniques Every Researcher Must Know – Top 10 List

 - Northern Blotting – gene expression analysis at mRNA level, also used in the study of RNA degradation, RNA splicing & determining RNA half-life.

-- Western Blotting – identification of specific antibody in complex, Confirmatory texting for HIV, Hepatitis B infection & mad cow disease.
+- Western Blotting – identification of specific antibody in complex, Confirmatory testing for HIV, Hepatitis B infection & mad cow disease.

 Other alternative blotting techniques are also available based on the experiment requirement.
-Looking at its wide range of application it is a must learn lab technique for all who want to build a career in research.
-Only theoretical knowledge is not going to suffice, sufficient hand on training experience with all type of blotting technique will help you conduct experiments & research at much ease in your Ph.D. or at Work.
+Looking at its wide range of applications it is a must-learn lab technique for all who want to build a career in research.
+Only theoretical knowledge is not going to suffice, sufficient hand-on training experience with all types of blotting techniques will help you conduct experiments & research at much ease in your Ph.D. or at Work.